 This is one of the main focus areas of current research for obvious reasons, either for low speed or high-speed operations.
 Laser, ultrasonic and even synthetic vision using a Microsoft Kinect sensor have all been implemented with the objective of allowing them to fly in close formation, inside buildings and urban areas.
 The videos below show systems using onboard automatic obstacle avoidance, human operators are not making the decisions.

+The most common threat seems to be mostly non-malicious, careless use of commercial UAS near airports or groups of people for example.
 Terrorist threats might seem far-fetched but the media attention given to ‘drones’ plays into their potential use against civilians.
 Most systems cannot lift heavy payloads but in many regards, they don’t need to.

+What makes this such a threat has almost nothing to do with their capabilities or lack thereof, it is their potential for ubiquity driven by mass-market cost reduction.
 Sophisticated military unmanned systems are expensive and it is this that puts them out of reach of many of our potential enemies but when those potential enemies can buy one from Amazon for hundreds of dollars then the specification difference between proper military systems and remote control toys becomes of decreasing relevance, their very lack of sophistication and low cost becomes the problem because it will drive us to counter with increasingly expensive measures.

-3D printing designs shared online and open source control software means that the technology cannot be contained and given this, we can also make a case that innovation cycles will turn over faster in the commercial market than the military.
+3D printing designs shared online and open-source control software means that the technology cannot be contained and given this, we can also make a case that innovation cycles will turn over faster in the commercial market than in the military.
 Current commercial offerings are designed around the carriage of a video or still camera payload and the means to transmit to a control station, roughly the same weight as a hand grenade or two.